EOP-OMB/opal/readme.md

 **NOTE: defaults will be applied if the environment variable is NOT provided, but if you provide an empty string or something similar the application will not overwrite that with the default value.**

-You can find a list of all environment variables and thier defaults in the opal/settings.py file.
+You can find a list of all environment variables and their defaults in the opal/settings.py file.